magpylib/magpylib/docs/_pages/0_fundamentals.md

 pm = magpy.source.magnet.Cylinder( mag = [500,0,500], # The magnetization vector in mT.
                                    dim = [4,5])       # dimension (diameter,height) in mm.
+                                                      # no pos, angle, axis specified so default values are used

 print(pm.magnetization)  # Output: [500.
 0. 500.]
 print(pm.dimension)      # Output: [4.
 5.]